-Tesla’s service representatives should be able to look this up for you, so If you don’t mind waiting or having to call a few times, you can contact Tesla directly and ask.
+Tesla’s service representatives should be able to look this up for you.
+If you don’t mind waiting or having to call a few times, you can contact them directly and ask.
 Contacting Tesla is the most accurate way to check for Free Unlimited Supercharging.
 However, it can also be the slowest.

 - Check Your “My Tesla” User Account